jendave/starforged-custom-compendiums/README.md

 * [Cultural Reference and Artifacts From Earth Oracle](https://birb-nerb.itch.io/cultural-references-and-artifacts-from-earth-oracle-for-ironsworn-starforged)
 * [Forging Festivities](https://birb-nerb.itch.io/forging-festivities-oracle-starforged)

 The following modules by wilsonam are used with permission from the author for non-commercial use.
-Submission for the Starforged 2022 Jam on itch.io.
 * [NPC and Plots Oracles](https://wilsonam.itch.io/npcs-and-plots-for-starforged)
 * [She Cannae Take It!](https://wilsonam.itch.io/she-cannae-take-it)
 * [Settlement Detailing](https://wilsonam.itch.io/settlement-detailing-for-starforged)